sanukag/ai-maintenance-assistant/docs/web-interface.md

 - **Assistant** is the default workspace.
 Workers can ask a free-text question, optionally restrict it to one manual, use common-question starters and inspect the exact evidence behind an answer.
+It lists locally saved conversations, reopens complete transcripts, continues a selected thread, starts a clean thread, pages through older history and permanently deletes a conversation after confirmation.
 - **Manuals** provides drag-and-drop or file-picker upload, current and retained revision views, replacement, re-indexing, archiving and confirmed permanent deletion.
 It accepts digital or scanned PDFs, PNG/JPEG document images, text